nodecosmos/charybdis/charybdis/README.md

 - Provide easy way to work with subset of model fields by using automatically generated `partial_<model>!` macro
 - Provide easy way to run complex queries by using automatically generated `find_<model>!` macro
-- Automatic migration tool that analyzes the `src/model/*.rs` files and runs migrations according to differences between the model definition and database
+- Automatic migration tool analyzes the project files and runs migrations according to differences between the model definition and database

 ## Performance consideration: